comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 - Finished
 - Processing

-This filter will be used in Power BI to only include the orders of interest and not include cancelled orders for example.
+The flag is on order level and will be used in Power BI to only include the orders of interest.

 {% enddocs %}

 {% docs column__has_swap %}

-True if the customer has swapped in or out dishes when placing the orders.
-Is false if they only removed or added one dish without replacing it with another recipe, or if the customer did not make any changes to the order at all.
+True if the customer replaced the dishes in the menu presented to them on the frontend with other dishes, else false.

+The order is not considered to have a swap if any of these are true, and the field will be false.
+- The customer did not make any changes to the dishes on their order, and sticked with what was presented to them on the webpage.
+- The customer only removed/added dishes without adding/removing another dish
+- The customer did not get any preselected menu on the frontend, and was forced to chose dishes themselves (see is_missing_preselector-column)

+The field is null for orders created before we started tracking subscribed products (<2024).

+The flag is on order level.
+I.e. all the rows for the order will have the same value for this flag.

 {% enddocs %}

+{% docs column__is_mealbox %}

+Is true if the product variation represents a mealbox else false.
+If there are several mealboxes on the order it will be true of all mealboxes.

+{% enddocs %}

+{% docs column__is_subscribed_mealbox %}

+Is true if the preselected product variation represents the subscribed mealbox else false.

+{% enddocs %}

+{% docs column__is_preselected_dish %}

+Is true if the preselected product variation represents a dish, else false.

+{% enddocs %}

 {% docs column__is_added_dish %}

-Is 1 if the ordered dish was added by the customer and 0 if the ordered dish was preselected for the customer.
-For all rows that are not representing a dish the field will be null.
+Is 1 if the ordered dish was added by the customer themselves and 0 if the ordered dish was a part of the preselection the customer was presented to on the frontend.
+For all rows that are not representing a dish the field is null.
+Is used to determine which type of dishes customers add to their menu.

 {% enddocs %}

 {% docs column__is_removed_dish %}

-Is 1 if the preselected dish was removed by the customer and 0 if the preselected dish was ordered.
-For all rows that are not representing a dish the field will be null.
+Is 1 if the customer removed the dish presented on the frontend from their menu and and 0 if the dish presented on the frontend was ordered by the customer.
+For all rows that are not representing a dish the field is null.
+Is used to determine which type of dishes customers remove from their menu.

 {% enddocs %}

 {% docs column__is_thrifty_dish %}

 Customers can select dishes that give them a price decrease.
-Column is 1 if the customer was discounted for the dish on their order.
-0 for all dishes that did not have a minus price.
-Null if the order line is not a dish.
+Column is 1 if the customer was discounted for the dish on their order, 0 for all dishes that did not have a minus price and null if the product variation is not a dish.

 {% enddocs %}

 {% docs column__is_plus_price_dish %}

 Customers can select dishes for an extra price.
-The column is 1 if the customer was charged extra for the dish on their order.
-0 for all dishes that did not have an extra price.
-Null if the order line is not a dish.
+The column is 1 if the customer was charged extra for the dish on their order, 0 for all dishes that did not have an extra price and null if the product variation is not a dish.

 {% enddocs %}

+{% docs column__is_grocery %}

+True if the the product variation represents a grocery, else false.

+{% enddocs %}

 {% docs column__is_subscribed_grocery %}

-True if the order line is a grocery the customer subscribes to, else false.
+True if the preselected product variation represents a grocery the customer subscribes to, else false.
+Is null for all orders that was placed before we started tracking subscribed products (< 2024).

 {% enddocs %}

 {% docs column__is_onesub_migration %}

-1 if the customers order was migrated to onesub.
-Meaning that the product on the order line was changed to the Onesub mealbox product.
+Flag that indicates if the order is a part of the migration to Onesub and is on order level.
+I.e. the whole order will have the same value for this flag.
+Is 1 if the order was a part of the Onesub migration else 0.
+The flag is used to determine if the customer should have recieve preselector output yet or not.
+Its also used for other debugging purposes.

 {% enddocs %}

 {% docs column__is_missing_preselector_output %}

-1 if the customer did not see any preselector output in the frontend before selecting recipes, else 0.
+Flag that indicates if the customer was presented for output of the preselector in the frontend before selecting recipes.
+Due to bugs it can happen that a customer does not see any preselected dishes in their menu on the frontend.
+When this happens the customer will often just go ahead and select dishes themselves.
+If the customer was not presented with preselector output in the frontend the value of the flag is 1, if the customer did receive preselector output before selecting dishes its 0.
+The value is null for orders that existed before the preselector was launched together with Onesub (pre fall of 2024).
+The flag is on order level.
+I.e. the whole order will have the same value for this flag.

 {% enddocs %}

-{% docs column__is_adjusted_by_customer %}

-True if customers edited the order before placing it.
-This could be swapping recipes, adding portions, adding meals or adding groceries, else false.

-{% enddocs %}

 {% docs column__meal_adjustment_subscription %}

-The difference between the ordered number of meals and the number of meals the customer subscribes to.
+The difference between the number of meals ordered by the customer and the number of meals they subscribe to.
+The differnece is on the mealbox row of the order.

 {% enddocs %}

 {% docs column__portion_adjustment_subscription %}

-The difference between the ordered number of portions and the number of portions the customer subscribes to.
+The difference between the number of portions ordered by the customer and the number of portions they subscribe to.
+The customer can change portions on dish level, hence is the number placed on the recipe row of the order.

 {% enddocs %}

-{% docs column__subscribed_product_variation_quantity %}
+{% docs column__product_variation_quantity_subscription %}

 Quantity subscribed to of the product.

 {% enddocs %}

-{% docs column__subscribed_product_variation_amount_ex_vat %}
+{% docs column__total_amount_ex_vat_subscription %}

 The total amount of the order line if only including subscribed product variation quantity.
 E.g. if a customer subscribed to one milk and adds two more.
-This column will only contain the amount coming from one milk.
+This column will only contain the amount coming from one milk that was subscribed to.

 {% enddocs %}

-{% docs column__fk_dim_products_preselected %}
+{% docs column__fk_dim_products_subscription %}

 Used to fetch product information about the dishes that has been presented to the customer on the webpage before the order was placed.
 Is 0 for order lines that are not representing a preselected dish.

 {% enddocs %}

-{% docs column__fk_dim_recipes_preselected %}
+{% docs column__fk_dim_recipes_subscription %}

 Used to fetch recipe information about the dishes that has been presented to the customer on the webpage before the order was placed.
 Is 0 for order lines that are not representing a preselected dish.